horus20/swallet/backend/docs/development.md

 pass: postgres
 ```

-create database `nest_boilerplate` and your application fully is ready to use.
+create database `swallet` and your application fully is ready to use.